stargate-rewritten/SG-ExtraColors/README.md

 > [!CAUTION]<br>This is a NIGHTLY build from a development channel.<br>It has been minimally tested; do not use it on production instances!

 # Stargate Customizations
-An official expansion [module](https://sgrewritten.org/addons) for [Stargate Rewritten](https://sgrewritten.org) providing a plethor of cosmetic customizations configurable through files and a web user interface.
+An official expansion [module](https://sgrewritten.org/addons) for [Stargate Rewritten](https://sgrewritten.org) providing a plethora of cosmetic customizations configurable through files and a web user interface.
 Focuses on sign/gate colouring and theming.

 ### 📤 [Downloads](https://sgrewritten.org/customizations)	📑 [Documentation](https://sgrewritten.org/infoSGC)	✉️ [Discord (Support)](https://sgrewritten.org/discord)